angelar0cha/angelar0cha/README.md

 - 👋 Hi, I’m @angelar0cha or Angel
 - 🌱 I’m currently learning about technical writing
 - ⚡ Fun fact: I may love Spider-Man, but I have arachnophobia
-- 👀 I’m interested in music, spicy food, horror movies, Asian series, tech & agribusiness n much more
+- 👀 I’m interested in music, spicy food, horror movies, Asian series and tech

 <!---
 angelar0cha/angelar0cha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.